AdrianPricopie/PythonUnitTestPOMBasedProject/README.md

             # Raise AssertionError without traceback information
             raise AssertionError(f'Test failed.
 Screenshot saved at: {screenshot_name}')
 ```
-Below is a type of test from the 8 tests in this class.
-This test case checks the behavior of the login functionality when the password field is left incomplete.
-This is a negative testing scenario (logging in without completing the password field).
-The test sets an email, clicks the submit button, captures the actual error message, and compares it with the expected result ('Parola lipsește.').
-If the actual and expected results don't match, an AssertionError is raised.
-In case of failure, a screenshot is captured and saved with a timestamp in the filename for identification.
-The test result, along with the captured screenshot, is then reported.
+This **test case**, named test_login_without_complete_password_field, is a part of a broader test suite designed to validate the login functionality on a website.
+The test begins by setting the email field with a correct email address and proceeds to click the submit button on the login page.
+Subsequently, it captures the actual error message displayed on the page after attempting to login without providing a password and compares it with the expected error message, which is "Parola lipsește."
+(Password is missing).
+If the actual and expected error messages do not match, an AssertionError is raised.
+In case of failure, the test captures a screenshot of the page, saves it with a timestamped filename, and raises an AssertionError with a descriptive message indicating the failure along with the path to the saved screenshot.
+This test ensures that the appropriate error message is shown when attempting to login without entering a password, thus validating the expected behavior of the login functionality.

 - **reports**: Automatically generated HTML reports after each test suite run.
 These reports provide detailed information about the test results.
 - **screenshots**: Automatically captured screenshots for failed test cases.
 These images are helpful for identifying and debugging issues.
 - **venv**: The virtual environment directory.
 - **requirements.txt**: Lists all the required dependencies for the project.
 Install these dependencies before running the tests.
 - **test_suite.py**: Script to run the entire test suite using the provided runner.
+- **Utils** Here are stored the test data used in the test files

 ## Feature under the tests